ranc1d/Sentinel/README.md

 # Sentinel
 Sentinel Config

-Modify Sentinel/.github/workflows/*.yml to only deploy .json file commits
+Modify "paths" in Sentinel/.github/workflows/*.yml to only deploy .json file commits from Analytics
 - '**'
 - 'Analytics/**.json'